Flexible Spending Account

 Do you have predictable healthcare or daycare expenses?
 If so, a Flexible Spending Account, or “FSA”, can save you money.
 UMR is our FSA plan administrator.

 An FSA allows you to set aside pre-tax dollars to pay for eligible out-of-pocket expenses.
 When you participate in an FSA, you reduce your taxable income by the amount you anticipate you’ll spend out-of-pocket for eligible healthcare and daycare expenses.
 We offer two FSA plans: Healthcare and Dependent Daycare.
 The Summary Plan Description can be found on the UA System Benefits website (see Quick Links).

 You can set aside as little as $120 or as much as $2,700 for the 2020 plan year.
 Whatever you elect is deducted from your paycheck evenly throughout the year on a pre-tax basis.
 Then you file claims to reimburse yourself from your account (funded with your money) when you have eligible healthcare expenses.
 Or you can use your “benny card” to pay for your expense directly from your FSA.
 Many employees use a Healthcare FSA to pay for contact lenses and glasses (if not paid under Vision) and orthodontia.
 You can also use it to pay your copays, deductible and coinsurance under your medical and dental plans.

 Dependent Daycare FSA

 You may set aside as much $5,000 for the plan year.
 Just like a Healthcare FSA, whatever you elect is deducted from your paycheck over the year, on a pre-tax basis.
 But this account is used to reimburse yourself for childcare/daycare expenses that are needed because both you and your spouse work.
 Children must be under the age of 13.
-Note that if you do a Dependent Care FSA, you are not eligible to take the childcare credit for the same expenses when you file your tax returns.
+Note that if you do a Dependent Daycare FSA, you are not eligible to take the childcare credit for the same expenses when you file your tax returns.

 Is there a risk?